gshutler/hatchet/extending/appenders.md

   def enabled?(level, context)
     # Code determining whether messages will be logged for the
     # level and context.
+    #
+    # For the majority of cases you do not need to implement this yourself.
+    # Instead you can include the Hatchet::LevelManager module into your class
+    # this will do the work required for you.
   end

   def add(level, context, message)